 Transforming tired and outdated garden spaces can be so easy with the right vision and of course the right tiles.
 Now is the perfect time to elevate your outdoor space to make it as comfortable and as stylish as your home.
-By tiling exterior walls you can give an instant visual boost to any outdoor living space, garden or patio.
+By tiling exterior walls you can give an instant visual boost to any outdoor living space, garden tiles or patio.
 Easily create additional privacy, provide protection from the elements and add depth and texture to any space.

 We’ve put together this handy guide to help you choose the right exterior tiles for your space, including information on the best grouts and adhesives for outdoor use and a step by step ‘how to tile an outside wall’ tutorial.